Universitätsstr. 150

 estrid.sorensen@rub.de

-The consultation hours take place every Wednesday:
+The consultation hours take place by appointment.

 Please make an appointment: cupak-sowi@rub.de